 Select Google Cloud Platform project that will run this application.
-You can enter project ID or select from existing project being listed.
+You can enter a project ID or select from the existing project being listed.
 Once selected Click Ok.

-This will create a basic Google ASP.NET MVC application structure, as seen in below image.
+It will create a basic Google ASP.NET MVC application structure, as seen below image.

 Now, let’s build & run the application.
-You will encounter with an error at filterConig.cs file.
+You will encounter an error at filterConig.cs file.

 A readable image of Error,

-So as mentioned above this error occurs as we need to authorize application to Google Project.
+So as mentioned above this error occurs as we need to authorize an application to Google Project.

-The preferred or the most recommended option to achieve this is to leverage Google Application Default Credentials via gcloud utility.
+The preferred or most recommended option to achieve this is to take advantage of Google Application Default Credentials through the gcloud utility.

-The gcloud Utility is part of Google Cloud SDK.
-While installing Cloud SDK, make sure you check entry mentioning Beta Component, to have this component installed in machine.
-Reason, command used to configure Google Application Default Credentials are still in beta.
+The gcloud utility is part of the Google Cloud SDK.
+While installing Cloud SDK, make sure you check the entry mentioning Beta Component, to have this component installed in the machine.
+The reason, command used to configure Google Application Default Credentials is still in beta.
 (At the time of writing this article).

-Now run below beta command, as shown, gcloud beta auth application-default login This command will open browser to initiate authentication process.
+Now run the following beta command, as shown, gcloud beta auth application-default login.
+This command will open the browser to start the authentication process.

-Select and Login with google credentials associated with your project
+Select the Google credentials associated with your project and login

 And Click on Allow.
-This will authorize our machine to access projects via the credentials we opted for.
-So best part, it’s a onetime activity, and we need not require to repeat this again n again for different projects.
+It will authorize our machine to access projects via the credentials we opted for.
+So the best part, it’s a one-time activity, and we need not require to repeat this again n again for different projects.

-Once done, it will lead to below page mentioning authentication success.
+Once done, it will lead to the below page mentioning authentication success.

-Now the machine is setup to access Google Cloud Platform resources, being enabled for application.
-File with associated credentials is downloaded in our machine.
-Refer below image, it mentions the file details.
+Now the machine is set up to access Google Cloud Platform resources, being enabled for the application.
+The file with associated credentials is downloaded to our machine.
+Refer to the below image, it mentions the file details.